-This page hosts the audio for the first of six Machaut ‘podlectures’ for Prelims (1st year exams) at Oxford, delivered in this form because of ongoing restrictions caused by the current pandemic.
+This page hosts the audio for the first of six Machaut ‘podlectures’ for Prelims (1st year exams) at Oxford, originally delivered in this form in 2020/2021 because of restrictions caused by the COVID-19 pandemic, but of ongoing relevance to later iterations of this course.
 It also gives links to some further reading and things mentioned in the audio.
+Listening to the audio and following the tasks it mentions should take at least an hour for each podlecture.

 NB: These podlectures form only part of the Machaut special topic at Oxford, which is supplemented there by tutorials that demand extensive reading, essays, and presentations.